Abdelkrim7Be/CMS-Stunning_Blog/README.md

 ## Role Management

 - Roles: `super_admin`, `admin`, `editor`, `author`
-- Assign and manage roles via the admin panel or `setup_roles.sh` script
+- Assign and manage roles via the admin panel
 - Permissions are enforced in controllers and middleware
 - See `src/Core/Role.php` and `src/Core/Session.php` for implementation details